Kilcullen GAA: Ladies Gaelic football

-The Ladies section of the club had a year of unprecedented success in 2018, the club won at Division 1 level in all age groups from U13, U14, U15, U16 and Minor.
+The Ladies section of the club had a successful 2018 season, winning at Division 1 level in all age groups from U13, U14, U15, U16 and Minor.
 The U14s won the All Ireland B Feile.
-And to round off the success the Senior side added the club's second ever Ladies Senior championship by defeating Na Fianna in the Ladies Junior A final.
+The Senior side also added to the club's second ever Ladies Senior championship by defeating Na Fianna in the Ladies Junior A final.

-The Ladies now compete at Intermediate level with a huge pool of talent running through the underage system in the club including a number of players lining out for Kildare at various levels.
-Three 'Ragettes' were on the successful Kildare Minor Ladies All Ireland B Championship winning side of 2018: Nanci Murphy, Brona Dooley and Molly Aspell.
-Molly Aspell is also now the Kildare minor captain for 2019.
+The Ladies now compete at Senior level, with several players lining out for Kildare at various levels.
+In 2023, two club players were part of the Kildare panel which won the All Ireland Intermediate Championship.

 Camogie

 Michelle Aspell was selected on the Kildare camogie team of the century.